The Latest: Man gets life in prison for daughter’s death

 DALLAS (AP) — The Latest on the trial of a Dallas-area man in the death of his 3-year-old daughter (all times local):

 A 39-year-old man has been sentenced to life imprisonment for the 2017 death of his 3-year-old daughter.

-The Dallas County jury deliberated for more than three hours before recommending sentencing Wesley Mathews in the punishment phase of his Dallas trial for the death of daughter Sherin Mathews.
+The Dallas County jury deliberated for 1½ hours before recommending sentencing Wesley Mathews in the punishment phase of his Dallas trial for the death of daughter Sherin Mathews.